Blog # 7 (22 January 2018)

 "To Selfie" or "Not-To-Selfie"? this is the Question...

-Travelling from one tourist site to another everywhere I see people taking selfies: in front of monuments, buildings, landscapes, waterfalls, animals….
+Traveling from one tourist site to another, everywhere I see people taking selfies: in front of monuments, buildings, landscapes, waterfalls, animals….
 It seems as they are driven by a collective impulse to prove to the rest of the world “I have been there”.
-With mobile phone cameras and the possibility to share a selfie via social media not the landscape, the building, the monument is in the center, the new story is "ME in front of the landscape, building, monument…"
+With mobile phone cameras and the possibility to share a selfie via social media, not the landscape, the building, the monument is in the center, the new story is "ME in front of the landscape, building, monument…"

-As a next step I had to redefine my own red lines: If the message is “Ursula and myself doing something together” a selfie is ok for me.
+As a next step I had to redefine my own red lines: If the message is “Ursula and I doing something together” a selfie is OK for me.
 However, us or me in front of XY still is a no-go.

-And finally I found my own very special niche: Taking a selfie is ok, when it implies to document a particular effort to take this selfie, e.g. a selfie when swimming with a sea turtle or a shark-selfie…. (for obvious reasons I do no plan to make a lion-selfie 😊).
+And finally I found my own very special niche: Taking a selfie is OK, when it intends to document a particular effort to take this selfie, e.g. a selfie when swimming with a sea turtle or a shark-selfie…. (for obvious reasons I do not plan to make a lion-selfie 😊).

 By the way be cautious: Taking selfies can be quite risky.
-In the period Jan 2014 until Sept 2016 a minimum of 127 persons have died when clicking a selfie (Details see Hemank Lamba, Varun Bharadhwaj, Mayank Vachher, Divyansh Agarwal, Megha Arora, Ponnurangam Kumaraguru, Me, Myself and My Killfie: Characterizing and Preventing Selfie Deaths https://arxiv.org/pdf/1611.01911v2.pdf) See also http://www.selfietodiefor.org/ a website which provides practical advice re how not to kill yourself when taking a selfie.
+In the period Jan 2014 until Sept 2016 a minimum of 127 persons have died when clicking a selfie (See Hemank Lamba, Varun Bharadhwaj, Mayank Vachher, Divyansh Agarwal, Megha Arora, Ponnurangam Kumaraguru, Me, Myself and My Killfie: Characterizing and Preventing Selfie Deaths https://arxiv.org/pdf/1611.01911v2.pdf) See also http://www.selfietodiefor.org/ a website which provides practical advice about how not to kill yourself when taking a selfie.

 By the way: While there are commonly more women taking selfies, among the causalities 75 % are male.

-I got some nice responses to this blog and would like to share one where a former colleague of mine explained me a situation where a selfie helped her to overcome nervousness: “I was about to facilitate a workshop for feminist lawyers on the international legal framework for prevention and response to GBV for a full day.
+PS: I got some nice responses to this blog and would like to share one where a former colleague of mine described a situation where a selfie helped her to overcome nervousness: “I was about to facilitate a workshop for feminist lawyers on the international legal framework for prevention and response to Gender Based Violence for a full day.
 I got so nervous in the morning … I just said, “Shoot!
 I’ll take a selfie.”
 I captioned it “When in doubt, take a selfie” and I felt so much better after that 😊”

 So there is another good reason for taking selfies.